SergeySatskiy/cdm-pythonparser/README.md

 # cdm-pythonparser [![Build Status](https://travis-ci.org/SergeySatskiy/cdm-pythonparser.svg?branch=master)](https://travis-ci.org/SergeySatskiy/cdm-pythonparser)
-cdm-pythonparser project is a Python 2 extension module.
+cdm-pythonparser project is a Python 2 and Python 3 extension module.
 It takes a file with a python code (or a character buffer), parses it and provides back what is found in the code: functions, classes, global variables etc.

-The parser is used in the Codimension Python IDE to show in a structured way a content of an arbitrary python code.
+The parser is used in the [Codimension Python IDE](http://codimension.org) to show in a structured way a content of an arbitrary python code and for some other features.

-## Building from git clone
+## Python 3
+The master branch contains code for Python 3 (3.5 grammar is covered).
+There are no releases built yet however the code is quite stable.
+If you like to have a Python 3 module please follow these steps:

 ```shell
 git clone https://github.com/SergeySatskiy/cdm-pythonparser.git